Sustainable meetings & events

 The Oeschger Centre for Climate Change Research (OCCR) is one of the strategic centres of the University of Bern and a centre of excellence for climate change, bringing together scientists from 14 institutes and four faculties that conduct interdisciplinary research at the forefront of climate change studies.
 At the OCCR, researchers from the fields of economy, political science, history, archaeology, philosophy, physics and medicine all work together.
 Some of the centre’s members are part of international committees such as the Intergovernmental Panel on Climate Change IPCC.

-Green is not only the colour of the trees outside the window of the meeting room anymore.
-Bernese congress, seminar and event venues are proactively switching to a green, environmentally friendly and sustainable approach: from regional products to social responsibility to climate-friendly travelling.
+Green is not just the colour of the trees outside the meeting room window anymore.
+Bernese congress, seminar and event venues are proactively switching to a green, environmentally friendly and sustainable approach, from regional products to social responsibility to climate-friendly travelling.
 Here’s an overview of local service providers that are committed to protecting the environment:

-On the roofs of Berne, there is great excitement.
-Ten queens and some 300,000 bees keep watch on the terrace of the Kursaal Bern.
-Those staying at the Swissôtel Kursaal Bern can enjoy home-made honey for breakfast and honey ice cream in summer.
-Once a year, even the bears in the BärenPark have something to cheer about: In spring, when they have finished hibernating, honey from the Kursaal is part of their menu.
-More information in the video.
+The rooftops of Bern are abuzz!
+Ten queens and some 300,000 worker bees live on the terrace of the Kursaal Bern.
+Guests staying at the the Swissôtel Kursaal Bern can enjoy homemade honey for breakfast and honey ice cream in summer.
+And once a year, the bears in the BearPark get a taste of the liquid gold, too: when they come out of hibernation in spring, honey from the Kursaal is on their menu.
+Find out more in the video.